Selected for the Masters Trajectory Drawing 2022-2023 of the

 If I don't know why I am on earth, I can at least try to discover where I am and what I see *.

-Growing up surrounded by her mother's tubes of oil paints, she has been making two- and three- dimensional objects from the age of five.
+Growing up among her mother's tubes of oil paint, Ike took painting and craft classes and shaped sculptures from the age of six.

 In terms of profession, she chooses theater until 2001.
 She trains actors at the Acting School of the Utrecht School of the Arts.

 In 2000 she picks up the line of visual arts in a focused way.
 After three years of study at the NAU (Nieuwe Akademie Utrecht), she consciously becomes self-taught.
 She wants to follow her own path and pick classes and artists that inspire her.
 Since 2016 she is part of a group of artists guided by Maaike Kramer in Zeist, and since 2021 Marisa Rappard guides her individually.